2020 NFL Mock Draft Combine Edition: Picks 17-32

 - Jonathan Taylor | RB | Wisconsin

-- Players like D’Andre Swift and JK Dobbins, not Jonathan Taylor, seem to fall in line with what you would expect a Kansas City Chiefs running back to look like.
-However, Damien Williams isn’t going anywhere.
-He’s struggled in the run game but dominated in the playoffs as a receiver out of the backfield.
+- This was our surprise pick before the combine occurred.
+Taylor’s 4.39 40-yard dash will only help the cause of hearing his name called in the first round.
+Players like D’Andre Swift and JK Dobbins, not Jonathan Taylor, seem to fall in line with what you would expect a Kansas City Chiefs running back to look like.
+However, Damien Williams is in KC to man the passing down work.
 What Kansas City needs is a hard-nosed runner who they can pound the rock with from time to time.
 Taylor is arguably the best runner of the football in this class.

 RETURN TO: Round 1 Mock: Picks 1-16